MatejTymes/JavaFixes/README.md

 ### ByteQueue

 Memory efficient and performant Queue for collecting and retrieving bytes.
-Great if you want to process upfront undefined amount or big
+Great if you want to process upfront undefined amount or big batch of bytes.

 ```Java
     ByteQueue queue = new ByteQueue(); // or new ByteQueue(pageSize); - default page size is 4kb (each time a page is filled a new one is created)